Emergency-Response-Demo/erdemo.io/index.md

  It is deployed to and scales horizontally on the premier hybrid cloud platform for enterprise business workloads: [Red Hat OpenShift Container Platform](https://www.openshift.com/products/container-platform).

 Check out the [About](/about.md),  [Install](/install.md) and [Getting Started](/gettingstarted.md) guide to dig in.

+This demo complements the outstanding content available at [developers.redhat.com](https://developers.redhat.com/).
+If you are a business application developer, architect or project manager using Red Hat technologies, be sure to [register for an account](https://sso.redhat.com/auth/realms/redhat-external/login-actions/registration?client_id=rhd-web&tab_id=bgA6OQkO1y4)!

 ## Demo Scenario
 In August 2017, Hurricane Harvey caused massive flooding in Southeast Texas, USA.